 05 of 07

 Sucker mouths are a common feature in fish with inferior mouths.
 Catfish, such as the popular pleco, use a sucker mouth to rasp algae off driftwood or rocks.
 Some species use a sucker moth to help them combat currents.
-By attaching itself to a rock via its sucker mouth, it can stay where it wishes, even in a strong current.
+By attaching itself to rock via its sucker mouth, it can stay where it wishes, even in a strong current.

 These sucker mouths are also protrusible which allows the fish to extend its reach when sifting through the substrate for food particles.
 Sucker mouths can also be used when defending territory or quarreling with another fish.